Suicide in children and adolescents is a major public health issue. Nationally, suicide is the second leading cause of death for 10- to 19-year-olds.

 - Feelings of hopelessness

-- Easy access to means for suicide (e.g., firearms)
+- Access to lethal means for suicide (e.g., firearms)

 - Exposure to others who have died by suicide